 I sometimes wonder what attracts some people to a particular career path.
 It is especially when they have so little natural aptitude for the work they do.
 There are good dentists, and there are bad dentists.
 So why did a lousy dentist decide to become a dentist?
 You could ask the same about good and bad children’s entertainers.
 What about right and bad gardeners, or good and bad salespersons?

 Can you imagine what life must be like for someone who spends forty-five years at work doing something they don’t enjoy, or they aren’t very good at?
-At a young age, it seems hard to comprehend, but sadly there are a lot of people out there who are basically in the wrong job.
+At a young age, it seems hard to comprehend, but sadly there are a lot of people out there who are mainly in the wrong job.
 So how did they end up doing what they do?

 So what if you have no personal ambitions career-wise?

-Making a good career decision is far more likely if you know what you are good at.
+Making a right career decision is far more likely if you know what you are good at.
 Personal strengths are critical to making a success of the work you choose to do for the rest of your life.
 If you have no idea what you want to do, aptitude tests are brilliant for helping point you in the right direction.
-As important, discovering more about your personality and personal skills can ensure you avoid the type of career path that would be wholly unsuitable.
+As necessary, discovering more about your personality and personal skills can ensure you avoid the type of career path that would be wholly unsuitable.

 A guiding hand in the form of aptitude tests will help you immensely.
 These tests can give you confidence in the career decision you have made.
 If you need guidance, these tests can help you look at the best options.
 Above all, aptitude and personality tests can save you from taking a wrong turn early on in your life.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
+You can preview and edit on the next page before your submission is sent in.
+You will also be informed about this site's privacy policies.
 Thank you for your contribution.